LD0720/Analysis-and-Design-Algorithms/README.md

 - public static boolean TatooineToNabooDivideAndConquer(int [] fuel) that implements a divide and conquer approach to finding whether Naboo can be reached using allies fuel only or not.
 - public static boolean TatooineToNabooGreedy(int [] fuel) that implements the Greedy approach that does the same but runs in O(n)

+## Assignment 2
+### Problem Description:
+After Tech managed to find out that they would be able to reach planet Naboo from Tatooine, he realised that they needed to be as discrete as possible.
+To do that Tech decided to minimize their landings as much as possible.
+You need to help Tech to:

+- Design a Dynamic programming algorithm that outputs the minimum number of planets the Bad Batch needs to land on and fuel to reach Naboo.
+The algorithm should run in O(n^2).
+- Reconsruct a path that leads to Naboo with that minimum number of landings.
+The algorithm should run in O(n^2).
+-
+### Deliverables.
+You are required to submit one Java file titled TheBadBatchPath containing the following methods.
+The class name must be TheBadBatchPath and the class must have a package name csen703.main.assignment2.

+- public static Integer TatooineToNabooDP(int [] fuel) that implements a dynamic programming approach to finding the minimum number of landings to reach planet Naboo.
+Notice that you always land on Naboo anyway.
+- public static ArrayList<Integer> TatooineToNabooPath(int [] fuel) that returns an ordered minimum path of the planets indices the BadBatch should land on to reach Naboo.
+Notice that Tatooine and Naboo are always the start and end of this path.
+If there are multiple minimum paths, you only return one of them.
+Notice that using static variables might mess up the test cases, therefore we advise against using static variables.
+There are other workarounds that you can do.